astyd256/runtime2.0/readme.md

 Or can work in interactive mode - just lunch manage.py without arguments.

+Each action can have several arguments and/or keywords with shortcuts.
+Shortcuts are generated automatically from first letters so please use full abbreviations when writing scripts.

 ### Install application or type

 Install application or type from desired location, install all types from repository or install appropriate type from repository.